 What is the name of Wallace and Gromit's pest control business?

-Discover the awards and nominations received by Wallace & Gromit: The Curse of the Were-Rabbit.
-Explore the history of Wallace & Gromit: The Curse of the Were-Rabbit and its cast and crew.
+Discover all the awards and nominations received by Wallace & Gromit: The Curse of the Were-Rabbit, from Oscars to film festival honors.
+Learn how Wallace & Gromit: The Curse of the Were-Rabbit and its cast and crew have been recognized by critics and the industry alike.

 59th British Academy Film Awards 2006